Click on the headings below to navigate to the information you need.

 After you go through the feedback session with the tester, or if you have test results from another provider, you will talk with Student Support Services staff about the recommendations, what you feel are your strengths and weaknesses, and what, if any, accommodations would be appropriate.
 Student Support Services staff are able to help you interpret psychoeducational testing results from your report, and will collaborate with you to determine the next steps.

 You can meet with Student Support Services staff to discuss your report.
-You might create a “Notice of Disability”, which will be sent to the professors of your choice each semester to give them a heads-up on your strengths and weaknesses, and any accommodations you are eligible for.
-You also might connect with Student Support Services and other resources on campus such as the Writing Center, the Math Skills Center, and SAAB tutors, so you can work on specific skills outlined in your testing that are difficult areas for you.
+You might create an “Accommodations Letter”, which will be sent to the professors of your choice each semester to give them a heads-up on your strengths and weaknesses, and any accommodations you are eligible for.
+You also might connect with Student Support Services and other resources on campus such as the Writing Center, the SQRC (Math), and SAAB tutors, so you can work on specific skills outlined in your testing that are difficult areas for you.
 You might take steps to learn more about your learning style, such as meeting with Student Support Services staff about tips and strategies for maximizing your learning strengths.
-You might choose to work with a counselor, therapist, or life coach, on- or off-campus.
+You might choose to work with a counselor or therapist, on- or off-campus.
 You may also share your results with your professors, so they can help provide tips on maximizing your learning strengths in their class.
 What happens with the information from the report is totally up to you, and we hold high standards of confidentiality with your information and do not share anything unless you have requested us to do so in writing.

 Depending upon a variety of individual factors, including when your testing was conducted, the thoroughness of the testing and/or report, and/or the nature of the data gathered from your last testing, Student Support Services may ask you for updated testing.
 This will help staff in making sure accommodations fit your current academic needs.
 It’s important to talk with Student Support Services if you have questions about getting updated testing.
 The law requires documentation to be “current”.
 If you want accommodations for standardized tests, such as the GRE, LSAT, or MCAT, their requirements are quite strict regarding what they will accept as testing documentation.
 We have links on our website that will take you to the requirements for many of the common standardized tests.